KYOW

-KIXL (970 AM) is a Catholic talk radio station in Del Valle, Texas, United States, broadcasting to the Austin-Round Rock area.
-KIXL has been a Relevant Radio owned-and-operated station since 2005.
-Prior to ownership by Relevant Radio, KIXL was a locally-programmed Christian station for nearly 30 years.
-KIXL also simulcasts its programming on FM translator stations K280GN 103.9 MHz Austin and K286CX 105.1 MHz Round Rock.
+KYOW (970 AM) is a noncommercial radio station licensed to Del Valle, Texas, United States, serving the Austin-Round Rock area.
+Owned and operated by Relevant Radio since 2005, it carries the network's Catholic radio programming on a full-time basis, with transmitter sited at the eastern side of Austin.
+Prior to ownership by Relevant Radio, the station–then KIXL–was a locally-programmed Christian station for nearly 30 years.

+KYOW is additionally relayed over two low-power translator stations: K280GN (103.9 FM) in Austin and K286CX (105.1 FM) in Round Rock.

 History

 Early years

 The Austin Radio Company obtained a construction permit for a new AM radio station to be licensed to Austin, broadcasting during the daytime only with 1,000 watts, on September 24, 1958, and KASE signed on August 8, 1959.
 KASE offered a "good music" and news format.
 The station was sold several times in its early years: to E. J. Lund by stock sales in 1960 and 1961; to Rogers Broadcasting Company in 1963, after Lund's health deteriorated, and to the Southwest Republic Corporation in 1964.
 Southwest Republic simultaneously acquired KHFI-FM 98.1 from its owners and held the construction permit for a new Austin television station, KHFI-TV channel 42.
 KASE became KHFI on November 8, 1964, but it retained its format.

 In August 1969, KHFI became KTAP and debuted new "pulsating sound" imaging and a contemporary format.
 Southwest Republic, owned by John Kingsbery, merged alongside concrete producer Featherlite Corporation into Kingstip, Inc., in 1971.